Heartworm disease in dogs is a silent killer that is often overlooked until it’s too late.

-Some of these symptoms can also be symptoms of other conditions, and this makes it more difficult to detect heartworms.
-There are other tools used by vets to detect heartworms more accurately.
+Some of the symptoms above can also be signs of other conditions, which makes it more difficult to detect heartworm infection.

-- Radiographs (X-rays) can also be used to detect inflammation, enlargement or swelling of the heart, lungs and the large artery leading to the lungs from the heart (pulmonary artery).
+- X-rays may detect inflammation, enlargement, or swelling of the heart, lungs and the large artery leading to the lungs from the heart (pulmonary artery).

-- Abnormal heart rhythms and enlarged heart chambers can be detected by an electrocardiogram (EKG or ECD).
+- Abnormal heart rhythms and enlarged heart chambers can be detected by an electrocardiogram.